stonybrookmotorsports/StonyBrookMotorsports/pages/forms.md

 8. For each course, click the “My grades” link on the sidebar.
 Print out and save a pdf of your passing grade, **with your name visible**.
 9. For EOS 029, click the “Handouts” link on the sidebar.
 Print out and sign the last page of the Machine Shop Safety Rules & Agreement.  **Leave the fields for SBU ID and shop instructor blank.**
 10. Submit physical copies of the three passing grades and the signed page of the Machine Shop Safety Rules & Agreement to the Motorsports office

-### Important Links
-- Join our [Slack team](https://sbum.slack.com/x-15349418596-56352870371/signup){:target="_blank"} to communicate with the team.
-- Join our [email list](http://groups.google.com/forum/#!forum/stony-brook-motorsports){:target="_blank"} to receive important updates.
-Click "subscribe to this group" and enter your **Stony Brook email address**.
-- Read the [2017 rules](http://students.sae.org/cds/bajasae/rules/){:target="_blank"}.
-Everyone who wishes to participate in the design and fabrication of the car should read them thoroughly.

-### Other Information
-- We encourage every team member to reach out to friends, family, companies, and anybody who'd be interested in sponsoring the team.
-We have prepared a sponsorship packet and they are ready to be distributed.
-If you'd like some packets please [email us]({{site.baseurl}}/contact/)!
-- All team members are expected to wear their uniform at both on-campus events and competitions.
-The uniform consists of black pants and the team's t-shirt.